yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 | Europe    |       9355.213|       13248.301|
 | Oceania   |       6358.983|        8072.258|

-The standard deviation of Asia is bigger than that of other continents, and European IQR is the largest.
+The standard deviation of Asia is the biggest, and Europe IQR is the largest.
 On the other hand, Afica has the smallest standard deviation and IQR.

 **Plot**